Skip to main content

 Your baby's care after the birth

 You can write down your wishes for your baby after the birth.
 This can be useful if you are unwell after the birth or have had a general anaesthetic.
-The information can help your birth partner or support person.
+It can also help your birth partner or support person.

 This section can include: